box/box-python-sdk-gen/docs/storage_policy_assignments.md

 Delete a storage policy assignment.

-Deleting a storage policy assignment on a user will have the user inherit the enterprise&#x27;s default storage policy.
+Deleting a storage policy assignment on a user will have the user inherit the enterprise's default storage policy.

 There is a rate limit for calling this endpoint of only